 Your landing at the Velana International Airport in the North Male Atoll flanked by the Indian Ocean on both sides will set you up for the experience that lies ahead.
 Depending on the location of your atoll, you need to pick between a speedboat or seaplane ride to your resort.
 Whether it is hovering over the islands and taking in a bird’s eye view of the Maldivian sea, or careering on the azure waters before finally landing with a splash on the white beach where your quaint resort lies tucked, there is no better way of arriving.
 When booking Maldives holiday packages, you should know that typically a resort occupies an entire island which has an approximate diameter of 8 kilometres.
 Most of the construction resembles rustic huts clutched together to include private spice gardens, lap pools to plunge pools, private butler service, in-room to patio massages overlooking a glorious sunset, open-air showers, raft wood decks and sometimes cottages standing on stilts in the sea with their private diving decks and glass flooring to watch the marine life at any time you like.
 These resorts bring in the natural environment in a way that you feel like living in the heart of a Robinson Crusoe-esque island with palm groves, gentle sands and cobalt waters merging in the distance with an equally blue horizon.

-There are several attractive Maldives packages from Jordan.
+There are several attractive Maldives packages from India.
 Islands such as Maafushi on the South Male Atoll, just 27 kilometres from Male with a population of about 3000 has found favour with the backpackers for nearly a decade now.
 The functionality of the island complete with places of sightseeing, beaches, diving sites, angling opportunities and private homes that have been transformed into sprawling guesthouses to accommodate its ever-flourishing clientele are responsible for Maafushi’s acclaim.
 A particular favourite of the backpackers, the Bikini Beach is a small strip of sand dissected by a breakwater.
 A bunch of seafood restaurants crowd its one side along with several hotels and a dive centre.
 However, Maafushi can get overcrowded and may not be ideal if you wish to take in an uninterrupted view of the sea owing to the many fishing boats that lie moored on the shores.

 Experiencing the underwater world